 Yes, due to the current challenges with travel, we are aware that you may prefer a choice of more flexible accommodation options.

-The University is making a range of options available in University halls of residence.
+The University has made a range of options available in University halls of residence.
 You will be able to take up any of these options, even if you have already been offered, or accepted a standard accommodation contract for the start of your course.

 - Standard accommodation contract, which runs for the full academic year (41 weeks, from 16 September 2020 to 1 July 2021).

 - January start, which runs from early January to 1 July 2021.